Why Your Blog Posts Aren’t Cutting It

 You are one step closer than the majority of those 2 million other blog post owners who think that simply publishing a post is enough.
 I can already see that you are a hard worker that is ready to create a success with your blog.
 So without further ado, let’s stop blabbing and get to it!

-You could have the most well-written blog post on the internet today, but that means nothing to helping your visibility from the start.
+You could have the most well-written blog post on the internet today, but that means nothing to help your visibility from the start.

 Writing blog posts is more than just writing.
 And most successful digital marketers and bloggers will tell you that from the beginning, you need to focus 20% of your efforts on writing the post and then 80% on promoting it!
 But even with that mindset, you are missing the most important element to your blog post’s traffic success: SEO.